astronomer/astronomer-cosmos/docs/configuration/cosmos-conf.rst

 `remote_target_path`_:
     (Introduced since Cosmos 1.7.0) The path to the remote target directory.
 This is the directory designated to remotely copy & store in the files generated and stored by dbt in the dbt project's target directory.
+    While this remote path is intended to copy files from the dbt project’s target directory, Cosmos currently only supports copying files from the ``compiled`` directory within the ``target`` folder — and only when the execution mode is set to ``ExecutionMode.AIRFLOW_ASYNC``.
+Future releases will add support for copying additional files from the target directory.
     The value for the remote target path can be any of the schemes that are supported by the `Airflow Object Store <https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html>`_
     feature introduced in Airflow 2.8.0 (e.g. ``s3://your_s3_bucket/target_dir/``, ``gs://your_gs_bucket/target_dir/``,
     ``abfs://your_azure_container/cache_dir``, etc.)